 These fixed-rate, federally guaranteed loans are processed through the Federal Direct Loan Program.
 Loans will be issued in the student’s name, and the student will be responsible for repayment.

 To be eligible, students must be admitted into a graduate degree program and be enrolled in a minimum six credit hours of degree-level coursework.

-Graduate students will be eligible to receive Federal Direct Unsubsidized Loans - these loans have a 6.21% fixed interest rate for 2014-15 (5.41% fixed interest rate for 2013-14).
+Graduate students will be eligible to receive Federal Direct Unsubsidized Loans - these loans have a 6.21% fixed interest rate for 2014-15.
 Unsubsidized loans begin to accrue interest while the student is in school - interest payments while in school are optional, but are recommended to help reduce a student’s overall debt burden.